ghnreigns/Breast-Cancer-Wisconsin-Diagnostic/README.md

 This repository describes in detail a project on Breast Cancer detection.
 It holds both step by step walkthrough in notebook format, which I have converted into pdf for viewers, and also source codes in `.py` files.

+The reports can be found in the `reports` folder.

 ## Disclaimer

 1. The assumption of this report is that it is more inclined towards the technical audience.